 Trim Taxes by Boosting Retirement Savings

-You have until December 31 to contribute up to $16,500 to your 401(k) or to another tax-deferred retirement account, such as a 403(b) for teachers and nurses, a 457 plan for police officers and other local-government workers, or the Thrift Savings Plan for federal workers and military personnel.
-That's the same maximum contribution level as last year; next year the maximum retirement-plan contribution increases to $17,000.
+You have until December 31 to contribute up to $17,500 to your 401(k) or to another tax-deferred retirement account, such as a 403(b) for teachers and nurses, a 457 plan for police officers and other local-government workers, or the Thrift Savings Plan for federal workers and military personnel. (the maximum will remain at $17,500 in 2014).

 At the very least, try to contribute enough to capture all of your employer’s matching contribution.
 Otherwise, once the year ends, those unclaimed dollars are gone forever.